quocdat-le-insacvl/cp-roadmap-checklist/README.md

 # CP Roadmap

 This is a checklist to track my progress in CP.
-Thanks a lot for this awesome roadmap written by [@ShahjalalShohag](https://github.com/ShahjalalShohag).
+Thanks a lot for this awesome topic list written by [@ShahjalalShohag](https://github.com/ShahjalalShohag).

 You may fork this repository and tick ✔️ every task you’re done.